Objective and scope

 In any case, the final recipients and beneficiaries of Union funding remain entitled to receive their payments.
 To that end, the Member States concerned should continue to make these payments.
 In other words, if you are a final recipient or beneficiary of EU funding, you should continue to receive financial support from the Member State independently from the measures imposed under the conditionality regulation.

-To clarify a number of elements related to the functioning of the conditionality regulation, the Commission is preparing a set of guidelines.
-These will explain in detail how the Commission will apply the conditionality regulation, including how the rights of the final recipients and beneficiaries of EU funding will be protected.
-The Guidelines will be finalised following the judgements of the European Court of Justice in cases C-156/21 and C-157/21.
+To clarify a number of elements related to the functioning of the conditionality regulation, the Commission has prepared a set of guidelines.
+These explain in detail how the Commission will apply the conditionality regulation, including how the rights of the final recipients and beneficiaries of EU funding will be protected.
+The guidelines have been prepared through a comprehensive process, including consultations with the European Parliament and EU Member States.
+They also take into account the judgements of the European Court of Justice in cases C-156/21 and C-157/21 released on 16 February 2022.

 Timeline and information sources